Transport Economists’ Group

 Formed in 1973, the Group provides a forum for people involved in transport economics to meet regularly and discuss matters of mutual interest.
 Membership is open to both economists working in transport and all others whose work is connected with transport economics.
 The aim of the Group is to improve the quality of transport management, planning and decision making by promoting lectures, discussions and publications related to the economics of transport and of the environment within which the industry functions.

-I wish to attend the April TEG meeting online at 18:00
+I wish to attend the March TEG meeting at 18:00 GMT

-(Alternatively, email with Subject “I wish to attend the April TEG meeting online at 18:00” to Attendance@transecongroup.org)
+(Alternatively, email with Subject “I wish to attend the March TEG meeting at 18:00 GMT” to Attendance@transecongroup.org)

-For meetings available online, we will send you a meeting link approximately 24 hours in advance, and the online meeting room will normally be open after 17:45 for 18:00.
+For meetings available online, we will send you a meeting link approximately 24 hours in advance.
+Please contact us again if on the morning of the meeting you have still not received a link.
+The online meeting room will normally be open after 17:45 for 18:00.

 We aim to begin the speaker’s presentation promptly at 18:00.